-Travel Provence & Soak in the Rich Artistic Past
+3 Days in Provence & Soak up the Rich Artistic Past

-Many of Cezanne’s paintings capture the town of Aix, the surrounding countryside and the iconic St-Victoire mountain.
-The magnificent mountain was Cezanne’s most popular muse.
-He painted it again and again from different locations and in different seasons.
-It is said that he was so determined to paint this mountain that he painted it once (outdoors) during a massive thunderstorm.
+Many of Paul Cezanne’s paintings capture the town of Aix, the surrounding countryside and the iconic Sainte Victoire mountain nearby.
+In fact, the magnificent mountain was Cezanne’s most popular muse.
+He painted this mountain again and again from different locations and in different seasons.
+It is said that Paul Cezanne was so obsessed with this mountain that he once painted it outdoors and during a massive thunderstorm.

 What to do & see in Aix en Provence

 In Aix, you can follow the footsteps of Paul Cézanne and retrace where he worked, lived and the places that inspired him.
 These places include:

 - Musée Granet – to view some of Cezanne’s masterpieces